JAForbes/sum-type/readme.md

 - prototypes (reference equality checks / instanceof)
 - serializable / useable with Redux/meiosis etc

-`static-sum-type` is technically 0KB, it's an idea.
-You can use static-sum-type in your codebase without ever running `npm install`.
+`stags` is technically 0KB, it's an idea.
+You can use stags in your codebase without ever running `npm install`.

 ### API